korningf/aegis-git/README.md

 # Aegis-git

+CSO-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.

 ![gitbash-pacman](gitbash-pacman.png)

-Aegis-Git is a GitBash portable POSIX augmented with the MSYS2 PacMan package manager.

 It is based on GitBash, based on MSysGit, based on Msys2, itself derived from Cygwin.